aurora-digital/gatsby-base-starter/README.md

 # gatsby-base-starter
 Gatsby with ESLint, Prettier and Stylelint.
-Comes with PostCSS with vendor autoprefixing support out of the box, also comes with CSSModules support by default, using the `styleName` prop.
+Comes with PostCSS with vendor autoprefixing support out of the box.
 Also has Google Analytics.

 Also resets the CSS styles.